alionnet/step_entity_tree_displayer/README.md

 - ```-i | --filterID  id```: Only displays the trees in which the given entity is referenced.
 - ```-t | --filterType  type```: Only displays the trees from entities of the given type.
 - ```-T | --filterTypesOut```: Will not display a set of given types.
 The set is currently not passed as command line, and instead defined and filled in ```code\Options.cpp```, where you can edit it to your convenience.
-Internal treatment and parsing are unchanged, only the output is.
+Internal treatment and parsing are unchanged for these options, only the output is.

+- ```-o | --onlyTypes```: Displays only the entity types used in the file.
+Fastens treatement by skipping parsing and storage of entity references.
+Useful to quickly get a grasp on what is used in the file or to find which type you don't know the role of.
+Ignores all other filters.

 ## Limits
 SetD will not display any member variables contained by the entities, it will only display references to other entities, whether they are directly a parameter, or in a list in a list in another list, without any visual distinction.